svphan1/Greatreads-client/README.md

 # Better Reads is an application that allows students to:
--search for books by name and author.
+-Search for books by name and author <br />
--filter by genre.
+-Filter by genre
--view links to a certain book or author.
+-View links to a certain book or author
 # and allows teachers to:
 -add/edit/delete books/authors.